pandas-dev/pandas/doc/source/io.rst

    concat([ store.select('df_dc',c) for c in [ crit1, crit2 ] ])

+If you want to inspect the table object, retrieve via ``get_table``.
+You could use this progamatically to say get the number of rows in the table.

+.. ipython:: python

+   store.get_table('df_dc').nrows

 Delete from a Table
 ~~~~~~~~~~~~~~~~~~~
 You can delete from a table selectively by specifying a ``where``.
 In deleting rows, it is important to understand the ``PyTables`` deletes rows by erasing the rows, then **moving** the following data.
 Thus deleting can potentially be a very expensive operation depending on the orientation of your data.
 This is especially true in higher dimensional objects (``Panel`` and ``Panel4D``).
 To get optimal deletion speed, it pays to have the dimension you are deleting be the first of the ``indexables``.